wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 3. Auto-scroll feature that highlights the missing plugin

 == Changelog ==

+= 1.6.22 =
+* Enhanced support section with multiple support channel options
+* Added encouragement for users to leave reviews on WordPress.org
+* Improved documentation with clearer support instructions

 = 1.6.21 =
 * Added support for more AI-powered development tools (Roo, Gemini, Loveable, Bolt, Cody, Continue)